rupendrab/MLClassification01/WeightLiftingClassification.md

 #### Model 3, 4, 5 (Random Forest with PCA dependent variables (80%, 85% and 90%))

 The appropriate model building codes are in Appendix 1.3.
 We observe that the model building process becomes faster but does not improve substantially.
 The case with 80% PCA builds in 11 minutes, but accuracy in predicting the testing data set falls to 96.62%.
 As we increase the PCA percentage, accuracy and time to build increases.
-We can conclude that we do not gain much by using PCA in thie case.
+We can conclude that we do not gain much by using PCA in this case.

 So, while "Random Forest" performed really well in its power of prediction, it was a very slow model building process even with a training data set of the size of about 14000 records.
-We cannot be confident that we can use this model if our data set has tens or hunderds of mullons of records as is so often the case with big data.
+We cannot be confident that we can use this model if our data set has tens or hunderds of millions of records as is so often the case with big data.
 With that in mind, we explored a few other models as well.

 #### Model 6 (Linear Discriminant Analysis or LDA)

 Under certain circumstances, using a probablistic model like LDA or Naive Bayes work well as well.
-The LDA method (code in Appendix 1.4)
+The LDA method (code in Appendix 1.4) is our next chosen one.